SysKitTeam/docs-point/configuration/enable-role-based-access.md

 description: This article explains how you can enable Role-based Access in SysKit Point.
 ---

-# Assign and Manage Access to Your SysKit Point
+# Assign and Manage Access to SysKit Point

 After deploying **SysKit Point**, your Microsoft 365 users can be given access to the **SysKit Point** web app.